brotatotes/bht-automation/bht gen 2/John/Chapter 3/John 3 14 bht.md

 3. "It is characteristic of John to blend the two ideas of Christ's passion and glory."

 ### John Calvin:
-1. "To be lifted up means to be placed in a lofty and elevated situation, so as to be exhibited to the view of all.
-This was done by the preaching of the Gospel...by the doctrine of the Gospel, that all who look at him by faith may obtain salvation."
+1. "He explains more clearly why he said that it is he alone to whom heaven is opened; namely, that he brings to heaven all who are only willing to follow him as their guide; for he testifies that he will be openly and publicly manifested to all, that he may diffuse his power over men of every class."
-2. "Hence it ought to be inferred that Christ is clearly exhibited to us in the Gospel, in order that no man may complain of obscurity; and that this manifestation is common to all, and that faith has its own look, by which it perceives him as present."
+2. "The simple meaning of the words therefore is, that, by the preaching of the Gospel, Christ was to be raised on high, like a standard to which the eyes of all would be directed."
-3. "As it was only the outward appearance of a serpent, but contained nothing within that was pestilential or venomous, so Christ clothed himself with the form of sinful flesh, which yet was pure and free from all sin, that he might cure in us the deadly wound of sin."
+3. "Hence it ought to be inferred that Christ is clearly exhibited to us in the Gospel, in order that no man may complain of obscurity; and that this manifestation is common to all, and that faith has its own look, by which it perceives him as present."

 ### John Gill:
-1. "There is, in many things, an agreement between this serpent, and Jesus Christ."
+1. "There is, in many things, an agreement between this serpent, and Jesus Christ: as in the matter of it, it was a brazen serpent... this may denote the meanness of Christ in his human nature, in his birth and parentage, and place of education and converse; and especially in his crucifixion and death."
-2. "This may denote the meanness of Christ in his human nature, in his birth and parentage, and place of education and converse."
+2. "The comparison between the serpent Moses lifted up, and Christ, may be observed in the form of it... so Christ was sent, in the likeness of sinful flesh, and was found in fashion as a man, as a sinful man, but was without sin, and was perfectly holy."
-3. "As brass is a shining metal, and might be chosen for the serpent in the wilderness to be made of, that by the luster of it the eyes of the Israelites might be attracted and directed to it, who were at the greatest distance in the camp; so it may be expressive of the glory of Christ, as the only begotten of the Father, and who is the brightness of his Father's glory."
+3. "And whereas brass is both a strong and durable metal, it may signify the strength of Christ, who is the mighty God, and mighty to save; and his duration, as a Saviour, being the same today, yesterday, and for ever."

 ### John Wesley:
 1. "And even this single witness will soon be taken from you; yea, and in a most ignominious manner."
-2. "And as Moses..."
+2. "Numbers 21:8,9."

 ## Debug Info